renatogusani/Academic_Modules/README.md

 1. range of functions must include: 8n, log n, 2n2,n3, 2n.
 In addition to these 5 functions the program should also include two extra functions of my choosing.

-2. a simnple binary search question asked to be done in word
+2. a simple binary search question asked to be done in word

 3. program that stores a graph with at least 6 vertices.
 The graph is initially empty – it has no edges.
 An end user will be required to build up a route